Oregon State Board of Nursing

 NA-1 and MA students are required to be fingerprinted as set by the OSBN regulations for board certification testing.
 The State of Oregon has contracted with Fieldprint to handle fingerprint collection services.
 It has the largest network of Livescan collection site throughout the country.

-- Students are required to submit their OSBN License Application and processing fees to the OSBN for board testing before getting their fingerprint-based criminal background check.
+- Students are required to submit their OSBN License Application and processing fees, and a copy of their Certificate of Completion from Caregiver Training Institute to the OSBN for board testing before getting their fingerprint-based criminal background check.

 - All Fingerprint information and codes are now found in the OSBN License Application for testing directions on page 1.